ruslanpitula/Book-Summarizer/README.md

 # Epub-Summarizer

-A project that uses LLMs (GPT-4 and Claude 3) summarize epub books
+A project that uses LLMs (GPT-4 and Claude 3) summarize books

 ## Install